talkingscott/thingproxyplus/README.md

 thingproxyplus
 ==============

 A forward proxy server that handles responses that don't support CORS, HTTPS and or JSON.
+Also a static web server.
 Forked from (https://github.com/Freeboard/thingproxy).

 ### what?